redhat-beyond/documents/Beyond08-SOW.md

 Each team will have the following mentors:

-* Team 1: Nati Friedman, TBD
+* Team 1: Nati Friedman, Shay Vatarescu, Alem Kasem, Lior Noy
-* Team 2: Kobi Hakimi, TBD
+* Team 2: Kobi Hakimi, Noam Finkelstein, Benny Powers, Moshe Sheena
-* Team 3: Omer Amsalem, TBD
+* Team 3: Omer Amsalem, Nofar Alfassi, Benny Rochwerger,Yftach Herzog
-* Team 4: Avi Biton, TBD
+* Team 4: Avi Biton, Yariv Rachmani,Nimer Naamneh, Nitzan Mordechai

 ## Project ideas

-You can pick from the ideas below or think up your own.
+You can consider below ideas or think up your own.

-* Platform for freelancers to offer their services
-* P2P Lending service
 * Dating website
 * Drop shipping web store - selling other people's products on your website
-* Platform for finding part-time jobs for students
 * Personal password maintenance application
 * Course certificate generation and distribution platform
 * An online riddle or math game

+Avoid the following ideas:

+* Platform for finding part-time jobs for students.
+* Platform for academic courses and grading.
+* Platform for finding/recruiting jobs/employess.
+* Platform for for finding roomates or appartments.
+* Platform for freelancers to offer their services.
+* P2P Lending service

 __Note:__ The project used as a learning platform, it should not be unique or amazing, it could defeat learning process and goals.